SEL-Columbia/infrastructure-planning/templates/estimate-electricity-cost-by-technology-from-population/tool.md

 Assume that consumption is fixed per capita.
 Estimate consumption based on the projected population.

 #### Connection Type Table
-To override count and consumption by connection type for specific demand points, please use the following column name format in the *Demand Point Table* above:
+To override connection count and consumption by connection type for specific demand points, please use the following column name format in the *Demand Point Table* above:

-- xyz_count
+- xyz_connection_count
 - xyz_consumption_in_kwh_per_year_per_xyz

-For example, the following column names in the *Demand Point Table* will override household count and consumption:
+For example, the following column names in the *Demand Point Table* will override household connection count and consumption:

-- household_count
+- household_connection_count
 - household_consumption_in_kwh_per_year_per_household

+By default, *household_connection_count* is relative to the size of the population for each year.
+Overriding *household_connection_count* will result in *household_connection_count* being **constant year over year**.

 The following column names in the *Demand Point Table* will override market count and consumption, but only if *market* exists as a connection type in the *Connection Type Table* below:

-- market_count
+- market_connection_count
 - market_consumption_in_kwh_per_year_per_market

 {connection_type_table}